FrancoLiberali/cql/docs/contributing/contributing.md

 ### Issue types

-There are 3 types of issues:
+There are 2 types of issues:

 - Bug report: You've found a bug with the code, and want to report it, or create an issue to track the bug.
-- Discussion: You have something on your mind, which requires input form others in a discussion, before it eventually manifests as a proposal.
 - Feature request: Used for items that propose a new idea or functionality.
 This allows feedback from others before code is written.

 ### Before submitting